 If the alarm and REM are not synchronized, then it is most likely that you won’t achieve lucidity.

-Happily, as we mentioned already, the Rausis technique does not require waking up during REM!
+Happily, as we mentioned already, the Rausis method for lucid dreaming does not require waking up during REM.

 Once you are in a lucid dream, be sure to look at your hands for a few seconds and try to focus on the details: